haoliangsky1/stat159-fall2016-proj3/data/README.md

 * *combinedData* takes the most recent years' data and consolidates them into one dataset.

 * *combinedYearData* does not include salary information.

+* *schoolRanking* is a greatly reduced file with relevant variables used to calculate scores and is dynamically modified by the app.